 Insert the lubrication hose as shown below.
-Use a wrench to secure the copper end in position by tightening the bolt so that it lightly pinches the copper tube.
+Use a hex key to secure the copper end in position by tightening the set screw so that it lightly pinches the copper tube.
 Do not over tighten or crush the copper end.